-Hydraulic energy takes advantage of the potential energy of water to obtain mechanical work.
-If we use this mechanical work that we have in kinetic energy form to drive a generator we obtain electrical energy.
+The hydraulic energy takes advantage of the potential energy of the water to obtain a mechanical work.
+If we use this mechanical work in the form of kinetic energy to operate a generator, we obtain electrical energy.
 In this case, we will be talking about hydroelectric power.

-Hydraulic energy is considered a renewable energy because the water cycle remains invariable and is inexhaustible.
+Hydropower is considered a renewable energy because the water cycle remains unchanged and is inexhaustible.
 As in wind energy, the water cycle (and therefore hydraulic energy) has a strong dependence on solar energy.

-Hydraulic energy takes advantage of the potential energy of the water coming from a jump to produce electrical energy.
-The water moves a turbine whose rotational movement is transferred by an axis to an electricity generator.
+The hydraulic energy takes advantage of the potential energy of the water coming from a jump to produce electrical energy.
+The water moves a turbine whose rotation movement is transferred by an axis to an electricity generator.
 The main advantage of hydraulic energy is that energy can be stored in the form of potential energy and generate electricity at times of demand.

 When the power of these generators is less than 10 MW, it is called mini-hydraulic energy.

 There are basically two types of hydroelectric power plants:

-- Hydroelectric power stations of flowing water: Those hydroelectric plants that capture a part of the circulating flow through a river and take it to the plant to be turbinated and generate electric power.
-Afterwards, this flow is returned to the river bed.
+- Hydroelectric power plants of flowing water: Those hydroelectric plants that capture a part of the circulating flow through a river and take it to the power plant to be turbinated and generate electric power.
+Then, this flow is returned to the river bed.

-- Hydroelectric power plants at the foot of the dam: This is hydroelectric power plants located downstream of reservoirs destined for hydroelectric uses or for other purposes such as supplying water to populations or irrigation.
+- Hydroelectric power stations at the foot of the dam: Those hydroelectric plants located downstream of reservoirs destined for hydroelectric uses or for other purposes such as supplying water to populations or irrigation.
 They have the advantage of storing energy (water) and being able to use it at times when it is most needed.

-Biomass energy is a source of renewable energy based on the use of organic matter of vegetable or animal origin, including the products and by-products resulting from its transformation.
-Under the name of biomass, energy materials of very different kinds are collected: forest residues, woody and herbaceous agricultural waste, waste from various industrial processes, energy crops, organic materials contained in urban solid waste, biogas from livestock waste or biodegradable waste of industrial facilities, urban wastewater treatment or landfill, etc.
+Biomass is a source of renewable energy based on the use of organic materials of vegetable or animal origin, including the products and by-products resulting from its transformation.
+Under the name of biomass, energy materials of very different kinds are collected: forest waste, woody and herbaceous agricultural waste, waste from various industrial processes, energy crops, organic materials contained in urban solid waste, biogas from livestock waste or biodegradable waste of industrial facilities, urban wastewater treatment or landfill, etc.